 Capacity Building Coordinator

-Amanda joined the SC Campaign in 2016.
+Amanda joined Fact Forward in 2016 and currently manages and guides capacity building support efforts for our Expanding the Reach project, which focuses on bringing evidence-based sexuality education programs to scale in Aiken, Anderson, and Orangeburg counties.
 She holds a Bachelor of Science in Health Education from Appalachian State University and a Master of Arts in Health Education and Promotion from East Carolina University.
 Amanda also obtained a graduate Certificate in Core Public Health Concepts from the Gillings School of Public Health at the University of North Carolina – Chapel Hill.
-She is a Master Certified Health Education Specialist and brings over 15 years of experience in public health, prevention, and health promotion.
+She is a Master Certified Health Education Specialist and brings over 16 years of experience in public health, prevention, and health promotion.
 A native of beautiful Asheville, NC, she now enjoys calling Greenville and the Palmetto State home.

 Rachel Kaplan, MPH